Trinidad, Tobago, and the Eastern Caribbean are NOT under any tropical storm or hurricane watch or warning at this time.

 With this tropical wave, mostly scattered showers are forecast.
 Hence, we are likely to see intermittent showers and thunderstorms, interrupting mostly cloudy to overcast skies between late Sunday and Tuesday.
-In addition, most of the heavier showers, thunderstorms, much like the tropical wave moving across the region today, will remain north and east of Trinidad and Tobago.
+In addition, most of the heavier showers, thunderstorms, much like the tropical wave moving across the region on Friday through Saturday, will occur between Tobago and Barbados.

 Individual model runs are just one possible outcome from a myriad of outcomes.
 Weather does not always follow what is modeled, and even what may be forecast.
 Beware of individual model runs being posted on social media, especially since this tropical wave is more than 5 days away from moving across the Windwards.

 Always check the National Hurricane Center for the latest information for tropical cyclones and your local meteorological offices for country-specific advisories concerning Invest 93L.

 It sounds ominous, but from the outset, it really isn’t.
 Invest is short for investigation, followed by the numbers 90 through 99 and either the letter “L” for the Atlantic basin systems or “E” for the Eastern Pacific Systems.